INVEST $195 MILLION IN LIGHTWEIGHT MATERIALS AND BATTERY RESEARCH

 As part of the USABC agreement, the Department of Energy’s (DOE) FreedomCAR Program will split the cost of research and development for some new battery materials and technologies that have the potential to increase energy storage and charge/discharge performance, improve durability and reliability and reduce cost.

 The DOE/USCAR partnership has been ongoing for more than ten years.
 One of its major accomplishments has been the development of the nickel-metal hydride (NiMH) battery technology used in current, commercially available, light-duty hybrid electric vehicles.
 Also, USABC is pursuing the development of advanced lithium-ion systems.
-This emerging technology offers the promise of a compact, longer-life, high power, and high energy batteries for electric, hybrid-electric vehicles, and fuel cell vehicles.USABC provides a unique opportunity for battery developers to leverage their resources in combination with those of the automotive industry and the federal government.
+This emerging technology offers the promise of compact, longer-life, high power, and high energy batteries for electric, hybrid-electric vehicles, and fuel cell vehicles.USABC provides a unique opportunity for battery developers to leverage their resources in combination with those of the automotive industry and the federal government.
 This pre-competitive cooperation minimizes duplication of effort and risk of failure and maximizes the benefit’s to the public of government funds.

-Similarly, the DOE’s FreedomCAR Program and USAMP will split the cost of research and development for some new materials and technologies that will reduce weight without compromising durability, reliability, and safety of vehicles.
+Similarly, the DOE’s FreedomCAR Program and USAMP will split the cost of research and development for some new materials and technologies that will reduce weight without compromising the durability, reliability, and safety of vehicles.

 Improved manufacturing and use of advanced high-strength steel can reduce vehicle weight by 15 to 25 percent.
 The research will also work to develop new alloys of aluminum, magnesium, and titanium to be used in vehicle framing, body, powertrain, and engine components.
 Beyond metals, new materials for use in car manufacturing such as carbon fiber and polymer matrix composites could produce weight reductions from 25 and up to 70 percent.